HenriqueDrago/obsidian-novel-chapter-list/README.md

-# 8D's Custom Obsidian Plugin
+# Obsidian Novel Chapter List
-A personal obsidian plugin that had several functions.
+A personal obsidian plugin that adds a specialized view for seeing and managing novel chapters.